mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 collections as the primary cross-referencing key.
-The :code:`ObjectId` keys are referenced in collections outside of :code:`site` and :code:`channel` (i.e. wf_TimeSeries and wf_Seismogram) with the keys :code:`site_id` and :code:`chan_id` respectively.
+The :code:`ObjectId` keys are referenced in collections outside of :code:`site` and :code:`channel` (i.e. wf_TimeSeries and wf_Seismogram) with the keys :code:`site_id` and :code:`chan_id` respectively.  :code:`wf_miiseed`, on the other hand, is dogmatic about requiring SEED station code attributes.
+The reason is that miniseed data has the concept of station codes hard wired into the format even though they are excess baggage in processing.

-Although those :code:`ObjectId` can be thought of as primary keys, we provide some support for two alternative indexing methods.
+Although the :code:`ObjectId` can be thought of as primary keys, we provide some support for two alternative indexing methods.

  * *SEED net, sta, chan, loc keys*.
 Any data obtained from FDSN